esm7/obsidian-map-view/README.md

 ## Relation to Obsidian Leaflet

 Users who are looking to add mapping capabilities to Obsidian may want to also look at the great [Obsidian Leaflet plugin](https://github.com/valentine195/obsidian-leaflet-plugin).
-And while both plugins are about maps and use Leaflet.js as their engine, they represent different approaches.
+And while both plugins are about maps and use Leaflet.js as their visual engine, they represent different approaches.

 **What’s similar?**